jepetko/ng-scope-aware/README.md

 # About

 Inspects the scopes of the angular application and increases the awareness of the angular scopes.
 The angular scope is the model keeping the data of your application.
 It reflects how data are shared by the particular components and from where the access to them takes place.
 Use this npm package to test the scopes (aka your models).
+This integration example should give you a quick idea what's going on: [plunker integration of jasmine, angular and ng-scope-aware](http://run.plnkr.co/plunks/bJF980/).

 If you are not familiar with scopes please read this fantastic guide first:
 [Understanding Scopes](https://github.com/angular/angular.js/wiki/Understanding-Scopes)